 The duties of the Policy Advisor include working with a wide range of government officials, as well as governmental, nonprofit, and private entities to refine legislation of interest to the Department.
 Additional duties include coordinating departmental efforts to implement new laws, which may involve assisting with administrative rulemaking; developing forms and resource documents; and training DPS personnel and other stakeholders.
 The Policy Advisor also assists with researching and resolving questions related to criminal laws, departmental operations generally, and interpretation of new or changed laws, and assists all divisions and bureaus with public relations, citizen inquiries, and public information requests related to public safety policy issues.
-During FY 2015, the Policy Advisor provided legislators information and background on the need for a statewide interoperable radio platform.
+During FY 2016, the Policy Advisor provided legislators information and background on the need for funding a statewide interoperable radio platform.
 Specifically, the goal was to obtain carry over monies out of the E-911 revolving fund to pay for the statewide interoperable radio platform.
-Legislators did appropriate \$4 million, which will cover the first year's payment for the platform in the lease purchase agreement.
-The lease purchase agreement will also have to be approved by the legislative council and the Treasurer.

-The Policy Advisor also worked on legislation to address the safety concerns with texting and driving.
-There were several bills that DPS supported including making lowa a hands free state and making texting and driving a primary offense.
-The bills received broadbased support from the legislature but did not make it to a vote on the House floor.
+Legislators did appropriate one year's payment for the platform in the lease purchase agreement, and authorized the signing of the lease purchase agreement itself.
+The Policy Advisor also worked on legislation to address the safety concerns with texting and driving by making texting a primary offense.
+The bills received broad-based support from the legislature but did not make it to a vote on the House floor.
 This will be a priority issue once again next session.
+Implementing recommendations that come out of the Impaired Driving Coalition to reduce the number of alcohol and drug related driving fatalities in Iowa will also be a top priority.